wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/threat-protection.md

 Azure Active Directory uses adaptive machine learning algorithms and heuristics to detect anomalies and suspicious incidents that indicate potentially compromised identities.
 Using this data, Identity Protection generates reports and alerts so you can evaluate issues and take action.

 Azure Active Directory Identity Protection is more than a monitoring and reporting tool - you can configure risk-based policies that automatically respond to issues.
-These policies, along with other conditional access controls provided by Azure Active Directory and EMS, can either automatically block or start remediation actions like restting passwords and enforcing multifactor authentication.
+These policies, along with other conditional access controls provided by Azure Active Directory and EMS, can either automatically block or start remediation actions like resetting passwords and enforcing multifactor authentication.

 ## Azure Advanced Threat Protection (ATP)
 Azure Advanced Threat Protection (ATP) is a cloud-based security solution that identifies, detects, and helps you investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
 Azure ATP enables you to: